custom-components/ble_monitor/README.md

 This custom component for [Home Assistant](https://www.home-assistant.io) passively monitors [many different BLE devices](https://custom-components.github.io/ble_monitor/devices) of several different [brands](https://custom-components.github.io/ble_monitor/by_brand).
 BLE Monitor can also be used as device tracker for BLE devices with a static MAC address or with the UUID.

-## Important announcement about the future of BLE monitor

-Home Assistant 2022.8 has (improved) support for passive BLE devices directly in Home Assistant.
-For each brand, a core BLE integration will be developed, such that maintanance can be divided over more people, using the latest Bluetooth packages (bleak).
-I'm working together with the Home Assistant devs to move sensors from BLE Monitor to Home Assistant core integrations.
-During the transition, BLE monitor will still be available, but it is possible that the core HA Bluetooth integrations will not work niceley parallel to BLE monitor. **If it is not working together (common symptom is that core integrations stop updating after a while), try to enable active scan in the BLE Monitor.** My advise, when all your sensors are available in Home Assistant, make the move.
-The aim is to have all sensors moved into Home Assistant as core integration.
-After the move, BLE monitor will probably be deprecated.
-If you want to help moving sensors from BLE monitor, feel free to help.
-Check out the links below.

-**Some interesting links**

-- Most pypi packages for the BLE parsing will be developed and collected here: https://github.com/Bluetooth-Devices

-**Available as official HA integration**

-The following integrations are available as official Home Assistant integration.
-- BlueMaestro
-- b-parasite (will be using BTHome with new firmware)
-- BTHome
-- Brifit / Oria
-- Govee
-- HHCC
-- iBeacon
-- Inkbird
-- Kegtron
-- Moat
-- Oral-B
-- Qingping
-- RuuviTag
-- SensorPush
-- Sensirion (MyCO2 gadget)
-- Thermobeacon
-- Thermopro / Sensorpro
-- ThermoPlus
-- Tilt
-- Xiaomi (part 1 and 2)
-- Device tracking based on MAC address (Bluetooth LE tracker integration)

 ## More info